Getting StartedInstallation

 Extras

-pip install flama[pydantic, database, client]
+pip install flama[pydantic,database]

 Development